Toshiba Aurex System 15: Two Ways to Tango in the Present

 The fun-to-fly Ryze Tello drone (shown here with a packet of some unique ‘skins’)

-It’s a vision positioning system-equipped US$99 toy-hobbyist drone with a programmable Intel processor and a 5-megapixel 720p camera (at 30 fps)—I’m not sure, though, if some Hasselblad technologies were incorporated after DJI bought into the Swedish camera company in 2015—as well as some other tech goodies packed in 80 grams—battery included—of good-quality plastic and miniature circuit boards.
+It’s a vision positioning system-equipped US$99 toy-hobbyist drone with a programmable Intel processor as well as a 5-megapixel 720p camera (at 30 fps) -not sure though, if some Hasselblad technologies were incorporated after DJI bought into the Swedish camera company in 2015– as well as some other tech goodies packed in 80 grams (battery included) of good-quality plastic and miniature circuit boards.

-What makes this little toy drone so fun is that it won’t hurt your pocketbook if you crash or lose it.
-It’s so stable to fly that the only way you can lose or damage it is to fly it in very windy conditions.
+What makes this little toy drone so fun is that it won’t hurt your pocketbook if you ever crash or lose it.
+But, it’s so stable to fly that the only way you can lose or damage it is to fly it in very windy conditions.

-In actual use, the Ryze Tello flies for a good 10 minutes—specs say 13 minutes —on a full charge with a range of about 100 meters.
-But hacks like using a US$10 Wi-Fi repeater or range extender improve not only the range but also the video quality transmission.
+In actual use, the Ryze Tello flies for approximately 10 minutes -according to the specs, it’s supposed to last 13 minutes (on a full charge) with a range of about 100 meters.
+However, hacks like using a US$10 Wi-Fi repeater or range extender not only improve the range but also enhance the video quality transmission.

-Also, software hacks like TALS (free) and Altitude Limit for Tello (US$0.99)—but both are available only for iOS devices—can extend this little drone’s 10-meter height limit to 10x or 100 meters.
-Be careful, though, as the drone’s vision positioning system gets compromised at over 10 meters.
+Additionally, software hacks like TALS (free) and Altitude Limit for Tello (US$0.99) – both of which are available only for iOS devices – can extend the 10-meter height limit of this little drone to 10 times or 100 meters.
+Be careful, though, as the drone’s vision positioning system becomes compromised at a distance of over 10 meters.

-Accessories for the Tello are also inexpensive,, like the US$29 GameSir T1d Bluetooth controller and about US$15 to $25 for a 3 to 4 battery-charging hub.
-Extra original batteries—made by FullyMax—are about US$19.
+Accessories for the Tello are also inexpensive, such as the US$29 GameSir T1d Bluetooth controller, and cost around US$15 to US$25 for a 3 to 4-battery charging hub.
+Extra original batteries, made by FullyMax, are approximately US$19.

 These prices might be even lower if you get the Ryze Tello in ‘bundle deals‘.
-I once saw a DJI stall inside a very popular shopping mall in downtown San Francisco selling the Ryze Tello with an extra battery for as low as US$ 89.
+I once saw a DJI stall inside a very popular shopping mall in downtown San Francisco selling the Ryze Tello with an extra battery for as low as US$89.

 These Tello accessories, a power bank and your smartphone are all you need to master flying this fun drone!